Milk Tea App

 Learnings

-To wrap up the case study, I would like to enumerate what I have learned from conducting the case study:
+To wrap up the case study, I would like to enumerate what I have learned:

-- Based on the user feedback, the mobile application may help lessen pressure and overwhelmedness when ordering milk tea.
-Although, it needs more tweaking and testing to ensure it is so.
+1. Based on the user feedback, the mobile application may help lessen the user’s feeling of pressure and overwhelmedness when ordering milk tea.

-- Learning a new design system was fun as I got to customize it to fit the brand of the application that I was working on.
+5. Learning a new design system was fun as I could customize it to fit the Milk Tea App brand.
 Plus, it was faster to design wireframes with it!